Categories

 Start the handover process early

-There’s nothing worse than having to deal with something you really aren’t across nor informed about.
+There’s nothing worse than having to deal with something you aren’t aware of or informed about.
 If you’re the one who will have to look after their work when they leave, do an in-depth handover with them so you’re not left in the lurch when they go.
-Failing to do this might make you resent them once they’re gone, which will undo so much great friendship.
+Failing to do this might make you resent them once they’re gone, which will undo so many great friendships.
 In-depth handovers will also help you view their departure in a professional mindset, getting straight down to business.

 Are you sad because they’re going, or because you have to stay?
 Your work friends shouldn’t be the only things keeping you in your current job.
-Sometimes it takes a good colleague to leave, for you to realize that you wish that was you, and that indeed you should be next.
-On the flip-side, are you actually ready to step up now; perhaps take on more responsibility internally?
-Does them leaving present a great opportunity for you to shine?
-Use your colleague’s departure as a positive inspiration to move forward in your own career in some way.
+Sometimes, it takes an excellent colleague to leave for you to realize that you wish that was you and that, indeed, you should be next.
+Conversely, are you ready to step up now and perhaps take on more responsibility internally?
+Does their leaving present an excellent opportunity for you to shine?
+Use your colleague’s departure as a positive inspiration to move forward in your career in some way.

 Widen your internal network